 Eleni graduated with a Bachelor’s degree in Informatics and Telecommunications and a Master’s degree in Microelectronics from the University of Athens, before taking her DPhil (PhD) at Sussex, in Computer Science and Artificial Intelligence.
 From 2004 to 2006 she worked at the University of Bern and from 2007 to 2009 at the Swiss Federal Institute of Technology Lausanne (EPFL).
-In 2009 she joined the University of Sheffield as Lecturer, where she is Senior Lecturer from 2013.
+In 2009 she joined the University of Sheffield as Lecturer, where she is Professor since 2016.

 Other professional activities and achievements

 - One of the Academic editors of Scientific Reports, Nature Publishing Group, PLOS ONE and PeerJ.

 - Review editor / Reviewer for over 20 journals and conferences, including Nature Nanotechnology, and research funding bodies e.g. EPSRC (UK) and FWO (Belgium).
 Has served as EPSRC panel member and panel Chair.

 - Elected Director for the Organisation for Computational Neurosciences from Jan 2016 to Nov 2017.

 - Area Chair for key machine learning conference NIPS 2014.